History of MCC & Open Table MCC

 The Beginnings of the Metropolitan Community Churches (MCC)

-In 1968, a year before New York’s Stonewall Riots, a series of most unlikely events in Southern California resulted in the birth of the world’s first church group with a primary, positive ministry to gays, lesbians, bisexual, and transgender persons.
+In 1968, a year before New York’s Stonewall Riots, a series of the most unlikely events in Southern California resulted in the birth of the world’s first church group with a primary, positive ministry to gays, lesbians, bisexual, and transgender persons.

-Those events, a failed relationship, an attempted suicide, a reconnection with God, an unexpected prophecy, and the birth of a dream led to MCC’s first worship service: a gathering of 12 people in Rev. Troy Perry’s living room in Huntington Park, California on October 6, 1968.
+A failed relationship, an attempted suicide, a reconnection with God, an unexpected prophecy, and the birth of a dream led to MCC’s first worship service: a gathering of 12 people in Rev. Troy Perry’s living room in Huntington Park, California on October 6, 1968.

 MCC in the Philippines

-Fr Richard Mickley remembers his first Mass in the Philippines at the National Cathedral of the Holy Child in Taft Manila with approximately 30 to 50 LGBT persons gathering and signing a petition for an MCC Church to be started in the Philippines.
+Fr Mickley held his first Mass in the Philippines at the National Cathedral of the Holy Child in Ermita, Manila.
+Approximately 30 to 50 LGBT persons gathered and signed a petition for an MCC Church to be started in the Philippines.
+Shortly after, the denominational leadership granted formal recognition and affiliation to MCC Philippines.

 • Pastor Ceejay Agbayani – 2001 (6 months tenure)